 If you are drowning in debt, collections, or garnishments, filing bankruptcy can provide you with a fresh start.
 We can assist you in understanding your options, including Chapter 7 bankruptcy or Chapter 13 bankruptcy.
-An experienced bankruptcy attorney can also help you develop a comprehensive debt relief strategy.
+An experienced Kentucky bankruptcy attorney can also help you develop a comprehensive debt relief strategy.
 Call Farmer & Wright, PLLC today to learn more about your legal options.